 We believe that diversity and inclusivity are essential for the advancement of human knowledge and science.
 We welcome all applicants and provide all employees with equal opportunity for advancement, regardless of race, colour, ancestry, place of origin, political belief, religion, marital status, family status, physical or mental disability, sex, sexual orientation, gender identity or expression, age, conviction of a criminal or summary conviction offence unrelated to their employment.

 All qualified candidates are encouraged to apply; however, Canadian citizens and permanent residents will be given priority.

-*Due to COVID-19 restrictions, the position may require working remotely.
-This restriction would be re-evaluated upon re-contracting*
+*Due to COVID-19 restrictions, the position would require working remotely on a temporary basis.

 A Post-doctoral position is available immediately for a highly motivated recent PhD or MD/PhD graduate to join a dynamic translational research group, headed by Dr. Isabella Tai, Associate Professor in the Division of Gastroenterology, University of British Columbia and Senior Scientist at Canada's Michael Smith Genome Sciences Centre at BC Cancer.

 Current projects in the laboratory revolve around improving our understanding of the mechanisms involved in the development of chemotherapy resistance and metastasis in gastrointestinal cancers (colorectal, gastric, liver and biliary cancers).
 The goal is to develop either novel therapeutic targets for GI cancer treatment or novel screening tools for diagnosis.
 We continue to use the latest genomics (including single cell sequencing), proteomics and bioinformatic approaches to identify potential targets or markers for this purpose.
 Learn more about research projects in the Tai lab here.